algorithm-notes/algorithm-notes.github.io/index.md

-title: [Algorithm Notes for Competitive Programming]
+# [Algorithm Notes for Competitive Programming]
-description: [A site dedicated to notes for Competitive Programming.
+### [A site dedicated to notes for Competitive Programming.
 Written by Jerry Li and Arthur Sun]
 # Algorithm Notes for Competitive Programming
 ## Prerequisites
 These notes assumes the reader knows basic c++ syntax including: